eachristgr/Computer-Architecture/Lab02/README.md

 Note that caches sizes are measured in bytes.

-More information about the location of these values in the config.ini files can be found in the **FILE_DIR**.
+More information about the location of these values in the config.ini files can be found in the **step01/1_1_results.txt** file.

 #### 1.2.
 Benchmarks Stats